bnmnetp/DS120/README.md

       * Add 15 - 20 rows of data and then create a summary of the total cost and average cost of all items.
 The total for each category, and the average for items purchased in a particular store.

+    * For Wednesday, read chapter 1 in Data Smart

 ## Readings

 * Week 1 - Due Friday Sept 2